zappascout/devil_notes-sources/docs/notes_9_devil.md

 ###p.
 159
 ==a friend of a friend who is in his early 20s . . . does an inspired job==:
-And his name was Jack Greenberg
+And his name was Jack Greenberg.

 ###162
 ==That animate_zombies function== as it would appear in a code editor like Mu or VS Code: